GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 # Customizing Public Pages

+!!!
+Warning:
+    Customizations should only be made by people with a solid understanding of web-development.

 Most organizations will want to edit and customize the look and feel of public-facing Gluu Server pages, like the login and registration pages, to match their own corporate branding.
 The below documentation will provide the file locations of public facing pages,